-- Good time: After you start being more proactive with your job, over a period of time, and satisfying your managers needs.
-Or during your annaul review.
+- Good time: After you start being more proactive with your job, over a period of time, and satisfying your manager's needs.
+Or during your annual review.

-Choosing the right time to ask for a raise can be critical in how the conversation with your manager is going to go.
+Choosing the right time to ask for a raise can be critical in how the conversation with your manager will go.
 Consider their needs first.
 For example, if the manager is working on a large milestone.
 And you suggest that time to speak with them regarding a raise.
 How is the manager going to feel?
-Most likely very stressed.
-And unappreciative of the fact that you were not focused on the major milestone, but your own financial needs.
+Most likely, very stressed.
+It is unappreciative that you were not focused on the major milestone but your own financial needs.

 Understanding Your Raise Request

 For many employees, the biggest question is, how much do you ask for when it comes to your salary bump?
 You don’t want to ask for a larger raise than you might deserve.
 And you don’t want to ask for too little of a raise.
 Asking for too much could mean an immediate denial of the request.
 And asking for too little can make you look like you lack confidence.

 Here’s what to do.
 Understand the current job market conditions and the average salary range for the role that you’re in.
 Use salary research tools like Salary.com or PayScale.com to determine and understand average salary market data related to your job title.
 This can help when comprehending your pay increase request and during your raise negotiation (if there is one).